Top 10 Algae Prevention Tips

 10. Keep a watchful eye on your pool all year long

 The two most important steps in owning an algae-free pool is to maintain a cleaning schedule and to watch for any signs of algae growth.
-Keeping your maintenance schedule will keep nearly all of the algae spores from developing into blooms, but you should always be watching your pool for any algae that may be growing in hard-to-see areas like pool steps or ladders.
-This also means frequent check-ups of your pool even while it is closed for winter.
+Keeping your maintenance schedule will keep nearly all of the algae spores from developing into blooms, but you should always be watching your pool for any algae that may be growing in hard-to-see areas such as pool steps or ladders.
+This also means frequent check-ups of your pool, even while it is closed for winter.
 Clean and check your pool regularly and you should have an algae-free pool and happy swimmers!

-Always use caution when cleaning and adding chemicals to your pool.
+DIY TIP: Always use caution when cleaning and adding chemicals to your pool.
 Never mix chemicals before adding them to your pool, and always read directions and follow the instructions provided by the manufacturer to ensure the highest level of safety.